Dr. Lisa Taylor • January 20, 2025

 Developmental grief occurs when someone experiences a loss during a significant life transition, such as adolescence or adulthood.
 This can affect personal growth and may require a therapist who understands the developmental impact of grief.

-Why Specialized Grief Counseling Matters
+Why Specialized Grief Counseling Matters?

 Given the variety of grief types, it’s essential to work with a therapist who has specific training in grief counseling.
 Many therapists may offer general support for grief, but only those with focused expertise understand the unique challenges of different grief forms and know how to treat them effectively.